xbhouse/grpc-quarkus-transcoder/kubernetes/README.md

-# Manifests for configuring gRPC on OpenShift with RHOSSM (Istio)
+# Manifests for configuring a gRPC-REST transcoder on OpenShift with RHOSSM / Istio

 Run the following commands: